 We have been learning about space in our homeschool so we decided to take a trip to the Greenwich Royal Observatory and Planetarium.
 We were gifted tickets to see a show in the planetarium but all thoughts and opinions are my own.

 What you need to know

-The Royal Observatory and Planetarium are in Greenwich, London and are located in the grounds of Greenwich park.
-The park is beautiful and would be great for picnics in the warmer weather.
+The Royal Observatory and Planetarium are in Greenwich, London and are located in the grounds of Greenwich Park.
+The park is beautiful and would be great for picnics in warmer weather.

 The Astronomy centre